Skip to Content

 • AI vector embeddings (via the pgvector extension)

 The backend connects to PostgreSQL through SQLModel.
-In development, the LearnHouse CLI automatically starts a PostgreSQL container.

 Default port: 5432